emilhe/dash-extensions/README.md

     uvicorn.run(app, port=8000)
 ```

 that yields random numbers in a format compatible with the client example app above.
+The `EventSource` component has been contributed by [snehilvj](https://github.com/snehilvj).

 ### EventListener